Want to design a high converting landing page? Follow along to find the must-have landing page features and boost your conversions.

 6. Above fold

-Even though the first rule states that landing pages should be short and concise, yet many pages require us to scroll down and read the rest of the information.
+Even though the first rule states that landing pages should be short, yet many pages require us to scroll down and read the rest of the information.
 That is where many landing page creators make mistakes.
 They keep the important stuff in the below fold where the visitor needs to scroll down to check that.

 But what if they don’t scroll down at all?